RAC personal loans

 Late repayments can cause you serious money problems.
 See our debt help guides.

 Am I eligible for an RAC personal loan?

 You should only apply for a RAC personal loan if you’re certain you can meet the repayment terms, and you meet the following criteria:

 - Aged 18 years old or over.

-- Must have a UK-based bank or building society account.
+- Must have a personal bank account in the UK

 How can I apply?